phan/phan/internal/CLI-HELP.md

-    `--init-level` can be set to 1 (strictest) to 5 (least strict) [--init-analyze-dir <dir>] can be used as a relative path alongside directories that Phan infers from composer.json's "autoload" settings [--init-analyze-file] can be used as a relative path alongside files that Phan infers from composer.json's "bin" settings [--init-no-composer] can be used to tell Phan that the project is not a composer project.
+    `--init-level` can be set to 1 (strictest) to 5 (least strict) [--init-analyze-dir <dir>] can be used as a relative path alongside directories that Phan infers from composer.json's "autoload" settings [--init-analyze-file <file>] can be used as a relative path alongside files that Phan infers from composer.json's "bin" settings [--init-no-composer] can be used to tell Phan that the project is not a composer project.